Free Videos and Magazine Articles from George Jardine

 The first Lightroom crop tool turned everything on its head, but eventually it found enough respect that the Photoshop team adopted the design too.
 It’s easy to use, but it does have it’s quirks.
 This video gives you the complete tour, including a peek at new aspect ratio overlays.

 A Few Thoughts on Exposure & Tone Mapping

 I created this video to help demystify the relationship between exposure values captured by your camera, and the brightness values they are mapped to during raw processing.
 Please note that this video is an update of video #3 from the Image Correction Master Class.

 This video is free.
 Simply enter your e-mail address below, and the monkey behind the curtain will send you the link.. – TRT: 22:50

-When I built my first Lightroom + Photoshop Integration series for LR 3, this was the free sample video.
-The Integration series has long since been replaced by my current Lightroom Library series.
-But this video is still relevant, and nothing changed with LR 4 or 5.
-So if you’re confused by Lightroom’s Edit in Photoshop command, this video is for you.
+I first built this Lightroom + Photoshop Integration series for LR 3, but the entire set of videos is still relevant, and nothing in the menu commands or functionality has changed with LR 4, 5, or 6/CC.
+So if you’re confused by Lightroom’s Edit in Photoshop command, this video series is for you.

 The Lightroom Catalog Management & Location Workflow Series free video: Changing Folder Locations

 My Lightroom video tutorial series expands on the Library series, giving you the tools you need to master your digital photo library, both on location and once you’re back home.
 Online access to this entire series is only $24.95, and the details can be found here.
 Mobile devices are supported, and download links are available.

 I created this video to help try and demystify the relationship between Adobe’s 2012 Process Version Tone Controls: the Highlights, Shadows, Whites and Blacks.
 The results are based on research I did creating an EV-based raw gradient, and wrote about in this blog posting.
 This video is free.
 Simply enter your e-mail address below, and the monkey behind the curtain will send you the link.. – TRT: 20:14